-As an online student at Palomar, you can get writing assistance from NetTutor, which is an online tutoring service available through Canvas.
+As an online student at Palomar, you can get writing help from an online tutoring service available through Palomar College.
 Tutors are available online to help with your writing for this course.
 You may consult online with a Tutor or submit a draft of your paper for review by a tutor.
-To access this service, go to the Canvas Dashboard (in the left hand navigation bar) and select the Writing Online Tutoring Course.
+To access this service, go to the Tutoring Website.